 For example, the move into the new city hall called attention to the need for digitization of city records, Meiselman pointed out.
 “That was really the catalyst behind this larger project that we just started at the beginning of this calendar year,” she explained.
 Since the beginning of the year, Laserfiche has been working with several city departments to digitize records, automate internal processes and create digital platforms for residents to access public data and submit requests.

-“A lot of these are digital initiatives that are, at first, in the background.
+“A lot of these are digital initiatives are, at first, in the background.
 But what the implementation of these technologies really does is identify relationships between departments, between [government] practices, between the city and its constituents, that maybe aren’t always easily identifiable,” Meiselman explained.
 “The development of these standardized digital processes will help every department become more efficient.”

 Public-facing products to be developed as part of the project include an platform making restaurants’ health inspection records readily available online, a digital request form for police ride-alongs, a revamped application system for civic employment opportunities and a digital request form designed to make the reservation of spaces in public facilities, such as the new Billy Jean King Main Library, more convenient.